Policy for Safeguarding

 Child protection is what we do when we act in response to a concern which has been raised about a child in order to protect that child from harm.

-Designated Safeguarding Lead: Liz Fox (Assistant Head for Inclusion and Safeguarding)
+Designated Safeguarding Lead: Julie Fountain (Assistant Head for Inclusion and Safeguarding)

 Deputy Designated Safeguarding Lead: Oliver Woodward (Headteacher)